 It comes complete, fully assembled and tested before shipment, with a PiStar image mounted on the 8GB SD card provided.

-This hotspot is dual-band VHF-UHF, the frequencies are limited to the amateur radio bands by the Pi-Star software and only one frequency can be used at a time.
+This hotspot is dual-band VHF-UHF, the frequencies are limited to the amateur radio bands by the Pi-Star software.

 Available in 2 versions: 5" (12.7cm) screen or 3.5" (8.89cm) screen

 Delivered assembled, assembled and tested: 1 duplex HAT hotspot board (version 1.0.1 b3) for Raspberry Pi, 2 433Mhz antennas, 1 acrylic L-shaped support for the Nextion screen, 1 acrylic protection panel for the MMDVM Duplex HAT board, 1 8GB SD memory card with mounted Pi-Star image, 1 Nextion screen (5" ou 3.5"), 1 Raspberry Pi 3B, 1 USB power cable, tablecloths and screws.
 Fully assembled and tested.